mulderp/mulderp.github.com/_posts/2014-10-11-modules-for-graph-rendering.md

 In the space of open-source graph modeling and rendering, the work by [Andrei Kaschcha](https://github.com/anvaka) is great.

-I had heard from Adnrei before, but I was lucky to meet him in person at [JSFest](http://lanyrd.com/2014/jsfest/) in San Francisco in March this year.
+I had heard from Andrei before, but I was lucky to meet him in person at [JSFest](http://lanyrd.com/2014/jsfest/) in San Francisco in March this year.

 Just after [@substack](https://github.com/substack) gave his talk on [browserify](https://vimeo.com/62988591), Andrei talked about how he was working on re-writing his [VivaGraph](https://github.com/anvaka/VivaGraphJS) project into a [modular form with Browserify](https://www.youtube.com/watch?v=Kp377p-NSFc).
 This refactoring resulted into [ngraph](https://github.com/anvaka/ngraph).